Supports and Services

-KW adopts is a support group run by adoptive parents for prospective and adoptive families in and around the Waterloo Region.
-In addition to informal gatherings such as playdates and age-specific group activities, they also offer information sessions and adoption-related courses throughout the year.
-Connect with them by email at firstname.lastname@example.org
+Adopt4Life has a number of support groups led by adoptive parents for prospective, kin and adoptive families in and around the Waterloo Region.
+In addition to informal gatherings, such as play and chats or their monthly supper and connections, they also offer other information sessions and adoption related resources.

 - Walk-In Counselling Clinic